"

 Plural на́ши ва́ши их на́ших ва́ших их

 The two cases are lined up side by side for ease of reference and comparison.
 Notice that in the Prepositional Case, the masculine and neuter forms are the same.
-Also, notice that, like in the Nominative Case, the 3rd person possessive pronouns still do not change according to the possessed object’s gender, number, or, now, for case.
+Also notice that, like in the Nominative Case, the 3rd person possessive pronouns still do not change according to the possessed object’s gender, number, or case.

 A side note on all those endings as we go forward:

 Ultimately, you will memorize all forms and then begin to internalize them so that when you speak, you will be able to recall all forms with ease.
-As concerns all endings, accuracy will ultimately be important during speech, so you will be tested on these forms, BUT as you are simultaneously acquiring fluency, you should not focus on ending accuracy to the extent that you are unable to communicate.
+Accuracy is important during speech, so you will be tested on these forms, BUT as you are acquiring speaking fluency, you should not focus on ending accuracy to the extent that you are unable to communicate.
 If this sounds like a contradictory and impossible yoga pose, it is meant to.
-You will have to find a balance throughout your tenure of Russian language study of mastering endings, because they are important to speakers, and communicating without constant distraction of endings, because it is also important to get your message across – correct endings or not.
+You will have to find a balance throughout your tenure of Russian language study of mastering endings, because they are important, and communicating without constant distraction of endings, because it is also important to get your message across – correct endings or not.

 License